Ahmed-Elhgawy/Proxy-Server-Deployment-on-AWS/README.md

 ## Run Without Jenkins:

-You will need to insure your AWS configration and authentication on you AWS email, And then enter varaibles you need in terraform code in **terraform/terraform.tfvars** file, the varaibles you need to enter is:
+You will need to insure your AWS configration and authentication on you AWS email, And then enter varaibles you need in terraform code in **terraform.tfvars** file, the varaibles you need to enter is:

 1- region (Optional)        --> The Region where the terraform code will be performed